 In film and TV, career progression is usually from art department assistant/runner to draughtsperson to assistant art director, then art director and finally production designer after several years’ experience.
 Designers may also progress through the props department (see Prop Maker).

 About 85% of film and TV production is based in London or the south of England.
 There are also opportunities with television commercials and music videos.
 Some designers move into film/TV after starting in the theatre.
 Designers may also become involved in exhibition and corporate events design in between working in film, TV or theatre.

 Most designers are self-employed, working on a freelance basis.
 Established designers often use an agent to gain work and negotiate their fees.
 Permanent work is rare, but is possible in larger theatres that present their own productions, or design consultancies/agencies that employ staff on a full-time basis.

-If you would like to know anything about Designer: Stage/Set that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about working as a stage or set desinger that does not appear on Hotcourses, further information can be found below.

 80-110 New Oxford Street

 Tel: 020 7452 3388

 Creative and Cultural Skills